Saab wins Brazil jet deal after NSA spying sours Boeing bid

 The deal is the largest-ever foreign order for the Saab Gripen, building momentum for a program that has consistently undercut competitors on price, senior executive Lennart Sindahl said in an interview.

-Chicago-based Boeing Co (BA.N) and France's Dassault Aviation SA (AVMD.PA) were also contenders for the contract.
+Chicago-based Boeing Co and France's Dassault Aviation SA were also contenders for the contract.

 The timing of the announcement, after more than a decade of off-and-on negotiations, appeared to catch the companies involved by surprise.
 Even Juniti Saito, Brazil's top air force commander, said on Wednesday that he only heard of the decision a day earlier in a meeting with President Dilma Rousseff.

-The choice, Defense Minister Celso Amorim said, "took into account performance, the effective transfer of technology and costs - not just of acquisition but of maintenance."
+The choice, Defence Minister Celso Amorim said, "took into account performance, the effective transfer of technology and costs - not just of acquisition but of maintenance."

 "NSA RUINED IT"